 Elmiron is a very popular prescription drug used by millions for the treatment of chronic bladder problems.
-It is also a popular originator of mass tort lawsuits in 2020.

 Evidence Linking Elmiron to Eye Damage and Vision Loss